Share This Guide

 As the door will be installed on hinges, you need to cut out two steel blocks for that one too.
 If you want, you can install the hinges on the door as well.

-Step 3: Create Holes on The Tops
+Step 3: Create Holes on The Top

 The insider box will contain one home of 8” diameter, and the outsider box will contain two holes of 8” diameter each.